 Participant involvement is at the core of all we do and we are keen to have participants involved in the early stages of our research projects.
 If you would like to get involved in future projects, email us your expression of interest to email@example.com

 Yes!
 Our follow-up physical assessments are all done in Western Australia, however we do a number of online questionnaires which you can still take part in.
-However, if you are ever planning any trips back to Perth, we would love you to get in touch and let us know as we would love to see you for an appointment.
+And, if you know you will be travelling back to Perth, we would love you to get in touch and let us know as we would love to see you for an appointment.

 It depends on the follow-up, but yes – there are usually always some parts of each follow-up you can be involved in.
 Just let us know if you are pregnant or suspect you are pregnant when booking.